-But God does not operate within the limitations of the reason and rationale of our feeble minds.
+Nor does God operate within the limitations of the reason and rationale of our feeble minds.
 In the beginning, God created a world in which perfect goodness and perfect truth were not only possible, but they were the intended reality of God's creating Word.

 Of course, God's creation was spoiled by God's created son Adam and was turned from perfect goodness to total corruption.
-To fix the problems that ail the world, God promised to send His only-begotten Son.
-However, the vast majority of Adam's descendants said, "That's too good to be true."
+To fix the problem that ails the world, God promised to send His only-begotten Son.
+However, the vast majority of Adam's descendants said, "That seems too good to be true."
 And they went their own way.

-Christ was born of a virgin in Bethlehem, just as the prophets had foretold, but even most of the so-called "faithful" children of Israel had long since dismissed God's Word as a hope that was just too good to be true.
+Christ was born of a virgin in Bethlehem, just as the prophets had foretold, but even most of the so-called "faithful" children of Israel had long since dismissed God's Word as a hope that seemed just too good to be true.

-When Christ came preaching, teaching, and performing

-miracles, some asked: "Could this be the Christ?"
-But on second thought, "No, that's too good to be true."
+When Christ came preaching, teaching, and performing miracles, some asked: "Could this be the Christ?"
+But on second thought, "No, that seems too good to be true."
 Besides, "He is not the kind of Messiah we are looking for."

 We are now living in the final age.
 Christ has promised that He will return and all the faithful will join Him in His kingdom which has no end.
 Heaven and earth shall pass away, and a new heaven and a new earth will last for all eternity.
-How many people in our lives have dismissed these promises of God as being little more than a fairy tale which is "too good to be true"?
+How many people in our lives have dismissed these promises of God as being little more than an idle tale?